 FaceTite results by John Q. Cook, M.D.

-Only a face lift can reliably tighten deeper facial structures.
+Only a facelift can reliably tighten deeper facial structures.
 There are some gadgets on the market that purport to tighten deeper structures via an external application of energy, but we would not recommend these for several reasons.
-First they tend to melt some of the precious facial fat, which is the opposite of what you want with true facial rejuvenation.
-Second they don’t work very well.
-Third, they sometimes produce scar at the deeper levels, so that when the disappointed patient decides to have a face lift and finally solve the problem of deeper tone, the plastic surgeon has to contend with scar tissue that makes correction difficult.
+First, they tend to melt some of the precious facial fat, which is the opposite of what you want with true facial rejuvenation.
+Second, they don’t work very well.
+Third, they sometimes produce scars at the deeper levels, so that when the disappointed patient decides to have a facelift and finally solve the problem of deeper tone, the plastic surgeon has to contend with scar tissue that makes correction difficult.